-- Completed a minimum of 14 core high school units - Earned a 3.0 grade point average on a 4.0 scale, or better on all high school courses as documented on an official high school transcript. - Obtained an unconditional written recommendation from their high school principal and/or guidance counselor.
+- Completed a minimum of 14 core high school units OR earned a minimum of 30 on the ACT - Earned a 3.0 grade point average on a 4.0 scale, or better on all high school courses as documented on an official high school transcript. - Obtained an unconditional written recommendation from their high school principal and/or guidance counselor.
 A specific form will be provided for that purpose.